New series involving binomial coefficients (II): Introduction

 In 1974 R. W. Gosper announced the curious identity

-whose proof can be found in \cite{AKP}.
-In the recent papers \cite{Sab,S24}, the author evaluated some series with summands involving a single binomial coefficient $\bi{3k}k$ or $\bi{4k}{2k}$.
+the proof of which can be found in \cite{AKP}.
+In the recent papers \cite{Sab,S24}, the present author evaluated some series with summands involving a single binomial coefficient $\bi{3k}k$ or $\bi{4k}{2k}$.
 In this paper, we mainly focus on series of the type

 where $a,b,c$ and $m\not=0$ are rational numbers.

 Now we present our main results.

 \begin{theorem} We have